Open Source · Star on GitHub

 Framework Agnostic

 Web components with Lit.
-Wrappers for React and Angular — or use vanilla JS.
+Wrappers for React, Vue, Svelte, and Angular — or use vanilla JS.

 ~17 kB Gzipped